pmem/ndctl/README.md

 The unit tests will validate that the environment is set up correctly before they try to run.
-If the platform is misconfigured, i.e. the unit test modules are not available, or the test versions of the modules are superseded by the "in-tree/production" version of the modules `make check` will skip tests and report a message like the following in test/test-suite.log:
+If the platform is misconfigured, i.e. the unit test modules are not available, or the test versions of the modules are superseded by the "in-tree/production" version of the modules `meson test` will skip tests and report a message like the following in `build/meson-logs/testlog.txt`

 ```
 SKIP: libndctl